10 tips to stay cool in Munich this summer

 Up in the mountains it is always cooler.
 The higher you go, the cooler the temperature.
 The highest peak of Germany the Zugspitze is only a two hour car ride away.
 The views are amazing and there is lots of opportunity for hikes.
 Another Expat in the City favorite (for families with small children) is the mountain near the town Söll, they offer hikes that are suitable for families and on top of the mountain there is a great play area.

-Did you know there is a gondela floating around in in the Nymphenburger park in Munich and at the Wörthsee?
-And that you can be on it to take a gondela ride?
-We think it is a great way to experience the surroundings from the water.
-Check out their website to see how you can organise a ride:
+Did you know there is a gondela floating around in in the Nymphenburger park in Munich?
+And that you can book a ride?
+A great way to cruise along and wave at the strolling crowd.
+Check out their website to see how you can organise a ride at Nymphenburg.

 I scream, you scream, we all scream for ice cream :)

 Nothing screams more ‘summer’ in Munich than a lovely, tasty ice cream.
-One of our favorites icemakers is IceDate.
+One of our favorites ice-cream makers is Icedate .
 The team at IceDate offers the best ice cream, all-natural ingredients (suitable for vegans too) so you can enjoy your treat and rest assured it’s only the best ingredients!
 Summer vibes all-around!

 Your Expat in the City Team